Translation and Interpretation Services: An In-depth Perspective

-There is a mutual misunderstanding about those who work in the field of translation and interpretation services in Dubai.
-Often these qualified experts are commonly referred to as translators, and are capable of providing all kinds of linguistic services, supported by their comprehensive and superior knowledge of foreign languages.
-This alone is not enough these experts need to acquire a superior level of skill and training to work effectively in translation and interpretation respectively.
+Translators are qualified experts capable of providing all kinds of linguistic services, supported by their superior knowledge of foreign languages.
+This alone is not enough.
+These experts need to acquire formal education and training to work effectively in terms of translation and interpretation.

 Apart from having several things in common, there is one fundamental difference between these two forms of cross-cultural communication.
 Translation deals with the written word, while interpretation is spoken one.